 Fall 2022 – Global Affairs & U.S. Foreign Policy Institute

-About the event
+About the Institute:

 With Russia’s brutal invasion of Ukraine and the growing global might of China, has a New Cold War Era begun?
 Arguably in the past 30 years, the impact of world events and the need to better understand geopolitical power has never been greater.

-For those pursuing a deeper understanding of global affairs and US foreign policy to benefit their professional development or personal knowledge, the Global Affairs & U.S. Foreign Policy Institute is an excellent resource to gain a more comprehensive grasp of the world as it is today, and what factors will shape it in the years ahead.
-The Institute allows attendees to enhance or develop key competencies and a global understanding applicable to: international business, careers with the US government, international NGO’s & non-profits, global risk analysis, and a variety of other fields impacted by world events.
+For those pursuing a deeper understanding of global affairs and U.S. foreign policy to benefit their professional development or personal knowledge, the Global Affairs & U.S. Foreign Policy Institute is an excellent resource to gain a more comprehensive grasp of the world as it is today, and what factors will shape it in the years ahead.
+The Institute allows attendees to enhance or develop key competencies and a global understanding applicable to: international business, careers with the US government, international NGO’s & non-profits, global risk analysis and a variety of other fields impacted by world events.

-The Institute benefits those who are interested in global affairs but have only a limited knowledge of the issues.
-It will also enhance the understanding of those who have an existing familiarity and experience with international issues but desire to learn more and delve deeper.
+The Institute benefits those who are interested in global affairs, but have only a limited knowledge of the issues.
+It will also enhance the understanding of those who have an existing familiarity and experience with international issues, but desire to learn more and delve deeper.

 The Global Affairs & U.S. Foreign Policy Institute will provide a general overview of how the world’s current geopolitical order has come to into being, and what has been and can be the U.S.’s role in influencing the world in the years to come.
 Particular focus will be placed on those parts of the world where the U.S. has been significantly involved in recent years, such as the broader Middle East.
-The discussion will include the challenges presented by other major players such as China and Russia, and how other factors shape the world, such as energy, globalization, nuclear proliferation, alliances, and cyber threats.
+The discussion will include the challenges presented by other major players such as China and Russia, and how other factors shape the world, such as: energy, globalization, nuclear proliferation, alliances and cyber threats.

 Course 1 – ‘How the Modern World Order Came to Be’ and Course Overview & Student Introductions

-Course 7 – ‘Conclusions: War in Ukraine, Has a New Cold War Era Begun?‘ and Optional Student End of Course Presentations
+Course 7 – ‘Considerations & Concerns for the Years Ahead‘ and Optional Student End of Course Presentations